aymannnn/stroke/readme.md

 *Ali A, Zachrison KS, Eschenfeldt PC, Schwamm LH, Hur C*

 Our work is licensed with an MIT license and we welcome contributions, suggestions, and feedback.
+In addition, it has been accepted for publication in *Stroke*, a peer-reviewed journal of the American Heart Association.

 Code was written and is maintained by Ayman Ali and Patrick Eschenfeldt.